 Office Politics: why a “one-size, fits all” four-day working week is not a productivity cure-all.

-Whatever your political persuasions, the news that Labour has proposed a four-day full-time working week has set HR minds whirring.
+Whatever your political persuasions, the news that during the recent General Election a four-day full-time working week was proposed has set HR minds whirring.
 Here, our working time consultant, Neville Henderson, looks at the pros and cons of the policy.

-As an answer to the infamous “Productivity Puzzle”, John McDonnell has revealed a new policy stating that: “The next Labour government will reduce the average full-time working week to 32 hours within the next decade”.
+As a possible answer to the infamous “Productivity Puzzle”, a proposal was put forward to “reduce the average full-time working week to 32 hours within the next decade”.
 So, where does this come from, why will this help, and what in reality does this mean?

 Any cap on hours, it is noted, would have to be adapted to different parts of the economy as productivity improvements allow.
-It is a target to be achieved over 10 years to be delivered by setting up a new independent Working Time Commission and rolling out sectoral collective bargaining recognising that different sectors will need to respond in different ways.
-Alongside this, is the ending of the “opt-out” from the Working Time Directive which allows employers to work over an average 48 hours a week in 17-week period?
+It is a target to be achieved over 10 years to be delivered by setting up a new independent Working Time Commission and rolling out sectoral collective bargaining, whilst recognising that different sectors will need to respond in different ways.
+Alongside this, is the ending of the “opt-out” from the Working Time Directive which allows employees to work over an average 48 hours a week in 17-week period.

-So why are the politicians looking at this, the probable effect on work life balance is clear but how does this relate to productivity?
+So why were politicians looking at this, the probable effect on work life balance is clear but how does this relate to productivity?